Boratabenzene

-Boratabenzene is the heteroaromatic anion with the formula [C5H5BH]−.
+Boratabenzene, sometimes called borinate, is the heteroaromatic anion with the formula [C5H5BH]−.

 Derivatives of boratabenzene are ligands akin to cyclopentadienyl anion. sandwich or half-sandwich type complexes of many transition metals have been reported.
+The 1-methyl and 1-phenyl borinates can form some of the few organo-thallium(I) compounds.

-Electronically related heterocycles are adducts of borabenzene.
-The adduct C5H5B.pyridine exhibits properties of boratabenzene anion, i.e., it has the character C5H5B−-N+C5H5.
+Electronically related heterocycles are adducts of the notional borabenzene.
+The adduct C5H5B·pyridine exhibits properties of boratabenzene anion, i.e., it has the character C5H5B−-N+C5H5.